-The TOE's physical interfaces include a power port, an ethernet port, USB ports, serial port, fax ports (if fax accessory is installed), LUI with keypad, a document scanner, a document feeder and a document output.
+The TOE's physical interfaces include a power port, an ethernet port, USB ports, serial port, fax ports, LUI with keypad, a document scanner, a document feeder and a document output.

 1.3.2.
 Logical Scope of the TOE

 The logical scope of the TOE includes all software and firmware that are installed on the product (see Table 3).
 The TOE logical boundary is composed of the security functions provided by the product.